The following VPR policies are on this page:

-Here are the broad criteria that we look at in the selection of specific regional, national and international programs:
+Here are the broad criteria that we look at in the selection and creation of specific regional, national and international broadcast and digital content.

-VPR Purpose And Mission: The station’s goals are informed by the strategic plan, which is updated annually and adopted by the VPR Board of Directors.
-All programs selected need to meet the goals and objectives as outlined in the plan.
+VPR Purpose and Mission: The station’s goals are informed by the strategic plan, which is updated annually and adopted by the VPR Board of Directors.
+All content selected and created is aimed at meeting the goals and objectives as outlined in the plan.

-Professional Evaluation: We seek programs that are relevant and interesting to our audience.
-News and information programs need to meet the highest standards of editorial integrity and independence.
+Professional Evaluation: We pursue content that is relevant and interesting to our audience.
+News and information needs to meet the highest standards of editorial integrity and independence.
 Our music programs must meet the highest standards of creativity, accessibility and discovery.

-Independence: To maintain its independence and integrity, which is paramount, VPR has established a firewall so that VPR Programming is free from influence in selecting programming.
+Independence: To maintain its independence and integrity, which is paramount, VPR has established a firewall so that all VPR content is free from influence.

 Audience Research: VPR uses professional radio research tools and data to evaluate and measure audience trends within the region.
 National research is also an important factor.

-Program Availability: The professional reputation and ability of the program producer to deliver a consistently high quality program in a timely manner, with fundraising and promotion support are essential.
+Program Availability: The professional reputation and ability of producers to deliver consistently high quality content, in a timely manner, with fundraising and promotion support, are essential.

-Market Factors: When selecting programs we take into account the variety of program services, both commercial and non-commercial, which are broadcast throughout the listening area.
+Market Factors: When selecting and producing content we take into account the variety of services, both commercial and non-commercial, which are available throughout the listening area.

-Program Expense: The cost of acquiring network programming or producing local programming can vary widely.
-VPR must always consider the cost of a program in order to stay within the structure of our annual budget.
+Content Expense: The cost of acquiring network content or producing local content can vary widely.
+VPR must always consider the cost of a project in order to stay within its annual budget.

-Listener Comments: Listener response to programming is evaluated regularly.
-Listeners contact VPR each week by telephone, letter, voice message, social media and e-mail.
-Listener correspondence is posted for all staff to read.
-In all cases our principal goal is that each listener will receive an appropriate and timely response.
+Audience Comments: Audience responses to programming are evaluated regularly.
+Audience members contact VPR each week by telephone, letter, voice message, social media and e-mail.
+Email correspondence is posted for all staff to read.
+In all cases our principal goal is that each member of our audience will receive an appropriate and timely response.